VibhavanSB/LLMApp-CramBot/README.md

-#  Study Buddy - AI Study Companion
+#  CramBot - AI Study Companion

-BioBuddy is a RAG-powered (Retrieval Augmented Generation) study application.
+CramBot is a RAG-powered (Retrieval Augmented Generation) study application.
 It digests course materials (currently a Biology chapter) and helps students study in two modes:
 1.  **📝 Note Taker:** Generates concise bullet-point summaries of specific topics.
 2.  **❓ Quiz Generator:** Creates interactive multiple-choice questions to test knowledge.
+3.  **🎥 Video Finder:** Retrieves a YouTube video related to the topic for more information.

 Built with **Flask**, **ChromaDB**, and **Google Gemini 1.5 Flash**.

 ---

 ## 🚀 Features
-*   **RAG Architecture:** Retrievals are grounded in actual course data (`data/biology_chapter.txt`), reducing hallucinations.
+*   **RAG Architecture:** Retrievals are grounded in the material provided by the user reducing hallucinations.
 *   **Dual Modes:** Switches prompts dynamically between text summarization and structured JSON generation for quizzes.
 *   **Interactive UI:** Clean interface with immediate feedback on quiz answers.
 *   **Safety Guardrails:** Prevents prompt injection and handles input length limits.